 We asked a few simple questions via email and received a response after two hours, which isn’t ideal if you’re in a hurry, but we’ve seen worse.

 The setup process is less user-friendly than we'd like.
 You first need to create an account, then you’ll need to purchase a subscription, after which you’ll receive a message in the Member Area with a username and password - overkill if you ask us.
 After you’ve signed up, paid, and downloaded your VPNBaron Windows app, you can open it and sign in.

 If you want to use VPNBaron on iOS, Android or Mac, you’ll have to download third-party software and servers separately from the Member Area, but it isn’t terribly complicated considering there are detailed guides covering these platforms accompanied by video instructions.

 The Windows app itself is pretty basic, with all the servers listed neatly.
 However, you won’t be able to switch between them easily when connected.
 In other words, you’ll have to disconnect from the current server and reconnect to a new one.

 The server in Paris that the app chose for us automatically offered usable but low download speeds: 15Mbps on a 55Mbps testing connection.
 A server in Amsterdam performed better, reaching 18Mbps, while a Tokyo server gave us poor speeds of only 10Mbps.

 VPNBaron is a decent VPN service, but nothing special.
 It supports private torrenting and will give you access to Netflix, but speeds are below average and the server network limited.

-Further, there's no native clients except for Windows, there isn’t much useful information about the no-logging policy and the customer service is slow.
+Further, there are no native clients except for Windows, there isn’t much useful information about the no-logging policy and the customer service is slow.